~/world-clock-wall apps ← about me

 What is this?

-A world clock wall — one screen showing the live local time for 4 to 6 cities at once.
-Pick a preset or build your own set of cities, then leave it open on a spare monitor.
+A world clock wall — one screen showing the live local time for 4 to 9 cities at once.
+Pick a preset or build your own set of cities, then run it fullscreen as a screensaver on a second monitor, an office wall or a TV in a bar.
 Every clock has its own day/night sky with a sun or moon, so you can tell at a glance whether a colleague is mid-morning or fast asleep before you ping them.
+Your setup is saved automatically.

 ⏱ Times come from your browser's time zone database, so daylight saving is handled automatically.
 They follow your device clock — keep it correct.